jadijadi/lpic1book/1092_basic_network_configuration.md

         TX errors 0  dropped 0 overruns 0  carrier 0  collisions 0
 ````

 > `lo` is a virtual network adapter and is called *loopback*.
 It ia accessible only from the computer itself.
-It is used when programs want to speack with the computer they are running on it.
+It is used when programs want to speak with the computer they are running on it.

 Ethernet networks are called **ethx** or things like **enp0s25**.